Tap-Payments/Card-React-Native/README.md

 # card-react-native

-Tap Card SDK Wrapper
+Tap Card React-Native Wrapper

-#Card-SDK
+#Card-React-Native

 We at [Tap Payments](https://www.tap.company/) strive to make your payments easier than ever.
 We as a PCI compliant company, provide you a from the self solution to process card payments in your iOS apps.